Topology of quadrature domains: Algebraic droplets

 {\bf Example.} Suppose we have $m$ disjoint open discs $B_j=B(a_j, \rho_j)$ inside a closed disc $\overline B=\clos B(a, \rho)$ as in the left picture in Figure \ref{fig-packing}.
 Denote and let $c$ be the number of components of the interior of $K$; e.g. $m=9$, $c=16$ in the picture.
 Then $K$ is an algebraic droplet of degree $d=m$ with quadrature function

 see \eqref{extcircle} and \eqref{HS-QD}, and this quadrature function does not change under the Hele-Shaw flow $\{K_t\}$, $K_{t_0}=K$.
-From basic properties of Hele-Shaw chains (see the review in Section \ref{sec-HSdetail}) it follows that if $t<t_0$ is sufficiently close to $t_0$, then $K_t$ has exactly $c$ components so $(K_t)^c$ is an unbounded quadrature domain of connectivity $c$.
+From basic properties of Hele-Shaw chains (see the review in Section \ref{sec-HSdetail}) it follows that if $t<t_0$ is sufficiently close to $t_0$, then $K_t$ has at least $c$ simply-connected components so $\widehat\CC\setminus K_t$ is an unbounded quadrature domain of connectivity $\geq c$.
 Theorem \ref{thm-A1} then gives us the following (sharp) bound for this circle packing problem:

 Of course, there are other ways to obtain this result; e.g. apply Bers' area theorem to the corresponding reflection group.
 However, it is less clear whether such alternative arguments extend to the case of more general packing problems like the one depicted in the right picture of Figure \ref{fig-packing}.